-Helmed by owners previously from Hylin and Mano e Mano, Laika pairs their next level brunch game with equally next level coffee from in-house, recently expanded roasters Timely Coffees.
+Helmed by owners previously from Hylin and Mano e Mano, Laika pairs their next level brunch game with equally next level coffee that’s roasted in-house.
 Coffee buffs can dissect the ins and outs of micro lots and post harvest processes, while the more food motivated among us (guilty) can enjoy a perfect thick cut eggs benny, or the wild mushroom trio with ricotta, or the roast tomato and burrata toast…

 11 Lathlain Place, Lathlain

 Tucked away down a suburban street in Kensington, the Little Banksia is a delightful hidden gem.
 This cosy cafe is plating up some truly impressive fare, whether it’s some of our favourite pancakes in Perth, or a truly breathtaking fried chicken burger.
 It feels like the sun’s always shining at the Little Banksia – due in no small part to their always smiling, attentive staff.

 The Little Bay really is pretty-as-a-picture.
 Whether you’re an aspiring insta influencer or simply want a good view with your brunch, this ultra-aesthetic café lives up to its good looks.
 While you can still get your classics like big breakfast and eggs benny, the menu ups the ante with breakfast gnocchi and Turkish eggs… which would go really well with a Bloody Mary, just saying.